-Sarah joined the team after serving as senior communications director at Dallas Women’s Foundation, the largest regional women’s foundation in the world.
+Sarah joined the team after serving as senior communications director at Dallas Women’s Foundation, now Texas Women's Foundation.
 During her tenure there she elevated the Foundation’s brand and awareness to surpass fundraising and grantmaking goals.
 Prior to that she worked in service line marketing and internal communications at Children’s Health and in marketing at Genesis Women’s Shelter.

 Sarah has worked in nonprofit marketing her entire career.
 She attended Oklahoma State University and graduated from the Mayborn School of Journalism at the University of North Texas with a Bachelor of Arts in Journalism with a focus on Public Relations and a double minor of Marketing and Management.

 Sarah is a 2018 recipient of Dallas Business Journal's 40 Under 40 and in her spare time she volunteers with the Junior League of Dallas, where she has held numerous leadership roles, including serving on the 95th Anniversary Board of Directors.
+She currently serves on the Advisory Board for the Corporate Communication and Public Affairs Division in the Meadows School of the Arts at Southern Methodist University.
 Her other volunteer commitments include New Friends New Life, Genesis Women’s Shelter, the Women’s Auxiliary to Children’s Medical Center and Preston Hollow Presbyterian School.
 Sarah is married to Jon, an educator, and they have one son.